MoleMan1024/audiowagon_beta/docs/index.markdown

 OPEN BETA:

 I am looking for **beta testers** that want to try out this app and report any issues they find.
 If you provide me with the **e-mail address that you use in your car for your Google account** I can invite you to the beta version.
-I am especially interested in beta testers that:

-- want to try this in a Volvo XC 40 Recharge or any other vehicle with Android Automotive OS (so far I mostly have Polestar 2 drivers)

 If you are interested, please contact me.